Skip to content

 White Horse Hill, Oxfordshire

-White Horse Hill is rich with wildlife and birds of prey such as red kites and kestrels are a common sight.
-If you’re lucky you might even spot one of the resident hares – they’re best seen in March when they begin competing for mates.Spot wildlife at White Horse Hill
+White Horse Hill is rich with wildlife and birds of prey, such as red kites and kestrels, are a common sight.
+If you’re lucky you might even spot one of the resident hares – they’re best seen in March when they begin competing for mates.Visit White Horse Hill

 Wimpole, Cambridgeshire

-Wimpole has an abundant population of brown hares due to its mix of different grasslands, lots of arable land and woodland for shelter from predators and the elements.
-Why not pay a visit and see how many you can spot?Visit Wimpole
+Wimpole has an abundant population of brown hares due to its combination of different grasslands.
+There is also an abundance of arable land and woodland for hares to use as shelter from predators and the British weather.Visit Wimpole

 Yorkshire Coast

-The Yorkshire wolds and coastline are a stronghold for brown hares in the north.
-They’re fairly shy creatures, but you can try to track them by looking out for tufts of fur caught in brambles and fences.Visit the Yorkshire coast
+The Yorkshire Wolds and coastline are a stronghold for brown hares in the north.
+See if you can track them by looking out for tufts of fur caught in brambles and fences.Visit the Yorkshire coast

 Explore countryside and woodland